nwoetzel/PTP-web-server/sd_server/upload/bin/README.md

 (8) Web server

-    There is also a simple and experimental web server avaliable for PTP: http://species.h-its.org/ptp/
+    There is also a simple and experimental web server available for PTP: http://species.h-its.org/ptp/
     For the moment, I can not gurantee the web server is using the latest PTP implementation.
 So whenever possible, I encourage you to try this python program.